aadityataparia/Simple-Carousel/README.md

 ## Features
 - In vanilla JS
-- Horzontally and Vertically Center aligned images
+- Horzontally and Vertically Center aligned images which are fit into container
 - Arrows to navigate through images
 - Number representing total number of images and index of current image
 - Full screen button